- A large variety of fish are available in these lakes including various kinds of bass, catfish, crappie, sunfish, trout, and perch.

 7. West Point Lake

 West Point Lake is a 35-mile stretch of the Chattahoochee River on the Alabama-Georgia state line that we share with our Alabama neighbors.
 Maintained by the US Army Corps of Engineers (USACE), it is the smallest of the four major USACE lakes, containing 25,864 acres (104.8 km2) of water and has the second shortest shoreline at 604 miles.
 Nonetheless, it still provides excellent opportunities for fishing, camping, boating, and other recreational activities for families and pets.
 Many animals, some of which are harmful to people, live in and around the lake.
 Two venomous snakes that thrive in the area are the copperhead and cottonmouth.
 The bluestripe shiner, southern brook lamprey, and high scale shiner are three fish on this list.
 Although there are American alligator sightings, they are exceedingly rare.
+For recreational fishing, catfish, crappie, and bass are found in this lake.

 6. Richard B. Russell Lake